dominiclvj/amigoscode-html-demo/modules/html-fundamentals/h1_to_h6_tags/instructions/instruction.md

 - ```<h2>``` through ```<h6>``` are subheadings — they organise content into sections and subsections, like an outline.

 Headings are important for many reasons:
-1. Readability: Visitors can quickly scan a page to find what they want.
+- **Readability** - Visitors can quickly scan a page to find what they want.
-2. Accessibility: Screen readers use headings to help visually impaired users navigate.
+- **Accessibility** - Screen readers use headings to help visually impaired users navigate.
-3. SEO: Search engines give more weight to headings when deciding what your page is about.
+- **SEO** - Search engines give more weight to headings when deciding what your page is about.
-4. Structure: Headings create a logical hierarchy that keeps your HTML tidy.
+- **Structure** - Headings create a logical hierarchy that keeps your HTML tidy.

 For example:
 ```html